smonsays/git-workshop/slides/git_simon-schug_20190426.md

 - `ls` to list files/folders
 - `mkdir` to make a new directory
 - `nano [filename]` as a simple text editor
+- `man [command]` reference manual

 # III.
 Version Control {data-background=#FF4081}

 ## Configuring git
-Since this is your first time with git, tell it who you are 🙋️:
+Since this is your first time with git, tell it who you are 🙋️
 ```
 git config --global user.name "Your Name"
 git config --global user.email "youremail@email.com"
 ```
-which text editor ✍️ you prefer:
+which text editor ✍️ you prefer
 ```
 git config --global core.editor "nano"
 ```
-and check ☑️ if everything is set up properly:
+and check ☑️ if everything is set up properly
 ```
 git config --list
 ```

 ## Creating a local repository
-Creating a local git repository is easy 👯️:
+Creating a local git repository is easy 👯️

 1. Create a new directory for the repository
 2. Change into the newly created directory with `cd`